madecole/E06a-Bullets/README.md

 self.player.kill() will remove the player sprite. .kill() can be (similarly) used to remove any sprite.

 As always, let me know if you have any questions.

+This program lets users play as a narwhal fighting against enemy penguins.
+The program allows users to shoot bullets when ever the mouse is clicked.
+If a bullet hits one of the penguins then the enemy HP decreases and the player score increases.